 Fundamental biological concepts relevant to plant physiology, life cycle, growth and development, structure and function, and cellular and molecular metabolism.
 The role of plants in the environment, evolution, and phylogeny of major plant groups, algae, and fungi.
-Laboratory activities will reinforce fundamental biological concepts relevant to plant physiology, life cycle, growth and development, structure and function, and cellular and molecular metabolism.
-The role of plants in the environment, evolution, and phylogeny of major plant groups, algae, and fungi.
+(This course is intended for science majors.)
 Lecture Hrs. = 3, Lab Hrs. = 3